navapbc/template-infra/docs/infra/module-architecture.md

 # Terraform module architecture

 This doc describes how the Terraform modules are structured.
+Directory structure and layers are documented in the [infrastructure README](/infra/README.md).

 ## Approach